Updated January 7, 2020

 There is no legal requirement to provide employees with access to group health coverage if your business is defined as a small business.
 Many businesses that are often classified as small, however, may fall into the ACA’s classification of 50-plus FTEs and need to offer coverage.
 In both cases, businesses are welcome to provide more coverage or pay a higher portion of employees’ premiums than the law requires.

-Among cost sharing payments for single coverage, the survey found no difference between what small and large employers paid.
-On average, both paid 82 percent of their employees’ single coverage premiums at a per-employee cost of $5,655 annually.
+Among cost sharing payments for single coverage, the survey found that, on average, small firms paid 84 percent of their employees’ single coverage premiums at a per-employee cost of $6,184 annually.
+Large firms paid an average of 81 percent of their employees’ single coverage premiums at a per-employee cost of $5,845 annually.

 *For the purposes of the survey, small employers were defined as businesses which have 3 to 199 employees.
 This differs from the ACA’s cutoff, but it still shows that smaller employers are trying to mitigate their health insurance costs through cost sharing more than their larger counterparts.

-Small employers looking for affordable cost sharing solutions that comply with any ACA requirements they’re under and that are appreciated by employees have a few options available to them.
+Small employers looking for affordable cost sharing solutions that comply with any ACA requirements they are under and that are appreciated by employees have a few options available to them.

 Second, you can combine a small business health insurance plan and a group coverage HRA as an effective cost sharing solution.
 These are usually paired with high-deductible group plans, which typically cost both employers and employees less in premiums, and they offer employees reimbursement for qualifying medical expenses.